flame-engine/flame/doc/flame/collision_detection.md

 origin position and a direction (which are both defined by `Vector2`s).
 This particular ray starts from `0, 100` and shoots a ray straight to the right.

-The result from this operation will either be `null`, if the ray doesn't hit anything, or a `RaycastResult` which contains:
+The result from this operation will either be `null` if the ray didn't hit anything, or a `RaycastResult` which contains:
-  - Which hitbox that the ray hit
+  - Which hitbox the ray hit
   - The intersection point of the collision
   - The reflection ray, i.e. how the ray would reflect on the hitbox that it hix
   - The normal of the collision, i.e. a vector perpendicular to the face of the hitbox that it hits